LaunchCodeEducation/linux/content/introduction/_index.md

 - personal use operating system (like MacOS or Windows)
 - mobile devices (Android)
 - embedded systems (like car computers, or single board computers)
-- **Cloud Computing** Linux distributions dominate the various cloud services that power the internet
+- **Cloud Computing**: Linux distributions dominate the various cloud services that power the internet

-Due to Linux's popularity especially as it pertains to the web and cloud computing make it an attractive tool to learn about as you continue your journey in technology.
+Linux’s popularity especially as it pertains to the web and cloud computing makes it an attractive tool to learn about as you continue your journey in technology.

-We will not be diving deeply into the kernel in this class.
-We will spend the majority of our time focusing on how this tool can be used to build solutions in the tech industry.
-We will work towards learning how to install and configure various web servers, knowledge you can take to bring your web applications to the internet.
+This course is not designed to dive deeply into the kernel.
+The majority of time will be spent focusing on how this tool can be used to build solutions in the tech industry.
+You will learn how to install and configure various web servers, providing you with the knowledge needed to bring your web applications to the internet.

 ## Major Concepts & Key Terminology